MicrosoftDocs/sdk-api/sdk-api-src/content/werapi/ns-werapi-wer_report_information.md

 ### -field wzDescription

 A description of the problem.
-This description is displayed in <b>Problem Reports and Solutions</b> on Windows Vista or the problem reports pane of the <b>Action Center</b> on Windows 7.
+This description is displayed in **Problem Reports and Solutions** on Windows Vista or the problem reports pane of the **Action Center** on Windows 7.

 ### -field hwndParent